Sucrose: Metabolism of sucrose

 In humans and other mammals, sucrose is broken down into its constituent monosaccharides, glucose and fructose, by sucrase or isomaltase glycoside hydrolases, which are located in the membrane of the microvilli lining the duodenum.
+(In bacteria and some animals, sucrose is digested by the enzyme invertase.)
 The resulting glucose and fructose molecules are then rapidly absorbed into the bloodstream.
-In bacteria and some animals, sucrose is digested by the enzyme invertase.
 Sucrose is an easily assimilated macronutrient that provides a quick source of energy, provoking a rapid rise in blood glucose upon ingestion.

-Sucrose, as a pure carbohydrate, has an energy content of 3.94 calories per gram (or 17 kilojoules per gram).
+Health effects

 If consumed excessively, sucrose may contribute to the development of metabolic syndrome, including increased risk for type 2 diabetes, insulin resistance, weight gain and obesity in adults and children.

 Tooth decay

 Tooth decay (dental caries) has become a pronounced health hazard associated with the consumption of sugars, especially sucrose.
 Oral bacteria such as Streptococcus mutans live in dental plaque and metabolize any free sugars (not just sucrose, but also glucose, lactose, fructose, and cooked starches) into lactic acid.
 The resultant lactic acid lowers the pH of the tooth's surface, stripping it of minerals in the process known as tooth decay.

 All 6-carbon sugars and disaccharides based on 6-carbon sugars can be converted by dental plaque bacteria into acid that demineralizes teeth, but sucrose may be uniquely useful to Streptococcus sanguinis (formerly Streptococcus sanguis) and Streptococcus mutans.
 Sucrose is the only dietary sugar that can be converted to sticky glucans (dextran-like polysaccharides) by extracellular enzymes.
 These glucans allow the bacteria to adhere to the tooth surface and to build up thick layers of plaque.
 The anaerobic conditions deep in the plaque encourage the formation of acids, which leads to carious lesions.
 Thus, sucrose could enable S. mutans, S. sanguinis and many other species of bacteria to adhere strongly and resist natural removal, e.g. by flow of saliva, although they are easily removed by brushing.
 The glucans and levans (fructose polysaccharides) produced by the plaque bacteria also act as a reserve food supply for the bacteria.

 Such a special role of sucrose in the formation of tooth decay is much more significant in light of the almost universal use of sucrose as the most desirable sweetening agent.
 Widespread replacement of sucrose by high-fructose corn syrup (HFCS) has not diminished the danger from sucrose.
 If smaller amounts of sucrose are present in the diet, they will still be sufficient for the development of thick, anaerobic plaque and plaque bacteria will metabolise other sugars in the diet, such as the glucose and fructose in HFCS.